 34. Garage-like Cave

-Some men enjoy the idea of sipping a drink in concrete bliss, atop an industrial, garage-like bar with attention-grabbing shelving units and quirky ceiling illumination.
-This is certainly a bar to draw inspiration from.
+Some men enjoy the idea of sipping a drink in concrete bliss, inside an open, garage-like bar with attention-grabbing tables and quirky ceiling lights.
+This bar is certainly one from which to draw inspiration.

 35. Black and White Tiles

-Obsession-worthy cocktails and an unforgettable atmosphere aren’t only the stuff of old London Speakeasies, though you can certainly draw inspiration from these exclusive establishments.
-For instance, if you come across a rare find (such as an old type-writer or cash register), showcase the piece just as you would expect to see it showcased in your favourite speakeasy.
+For instance, if you come across a rare find (such as an old typewriter or cash register), focus on the piece just as you would expect to see in your favourite speakeasy.

 38. Play Around With Colours